 Kessler, Gabriel (ed.)
 (2016): La Sociedad Argentina Hoy.
 Radiografía de una nueva estructura, Buenos Aires: Siglo XXI editores.

 Kessler, Gabriel (2016): “Ideas y acciones en un contexto de cambio constante”, in: Faur, Eleonor (eds.), Repensar la inclusión social, Buenos Aires: Capital Intelectual, 49 – 62.

 Kessler, Gabriel; Núñez, Pedro (2017): “La jeunesse rurale en Amérique latine”, in: Problemes d’Amerique Latine, 105, 43 – 56.

-Dr. Alejandra Mailhe is an investigator from CONICET and a graduation and undergraduation professor of the Facultad de Humanidades y Ciencias de la Educación at the Universidad Nacional de La Plata (UNLP), Argentina, in the area of “History of social ideas in Argentina and Latin America”.
-Her postdoctoral research has been realized at the Universidade Federal Fluminense (Rio de Janeiro) and at the Universidad Nacional Autónoma de México (México D.F.).
-She has been awarded the first place in the Scientific Trajectory Awards, granted by the UNLP in 2010.
-Among other institutions, Dr. Mailhe is a member of the Instituto de Investigaciones en Humanidades y Ciencias Sociales (UNLP / CONICET).
-Her investigation interests are centred in the conceptions projected by intellectuals upon popular cultures in Argentina and Latin America between the end of the 19th Century and the 1950s.
+Dr Alejandra Mailhe is an investigator from CONICET and a Professor of the Facultad de Humanidades y Ciencias de la Educación at the Universidad Nacional de La Plata (UNLP), Argentina, in the area of ‘History of social ideas in Argentina and Latin America’.
+She carried out her postdoctoral research at the Universidade Federal Fluminense (UFF) and the Universidad Nacional Autónoma de México.
+She was awarded first place in the Scientific Trajectory Awards, granted by the UNLP in 2010.
+Among other institutions, Dr Mailhe is a member of the Instituto de Investigaciones en Humanidades y Ciencias Sociales (UNLP /CONICET).
+Her research interests are centred on the conceptions projected by intellectuals upon popular cultures in Argentina and Latin America between the end of the 19th century and the 1950s.